 In this vein, the pastor in a local Pentecostal church near where I lived told his congregation they should “wear their wealth” so that everybody could see the blessing of God on them.
 A well-known televangelist, John Avanzini, spoke contemptuously of poor (i.e. non-wealthy) pastors, and said that he wouldn’t even talk to such a pastor (DVD – “The Blind and the Dead” by Texe Marrs; see also Prov 14:20; 19:7).
 See Rom 8:35-37 – God loves all his people, so who is Avanzini to despise a pastor who isn’t wealthy by this world’s standards?

 On this same DVD is a televangelist named Marjoe Gortner giving out the same promises of wealth if the audience would give him their money.
-Marjoe had been trained by his parents from a little child to preach and to fleece the people in the audience; there is footage on the DVD of Marjoe as a child of about possibly 6 years old, preaching to the audience while his mother sat in the front row and, with the use of pre-arranged secret signals, told him what to say, how to say it, and when to hit on the audience for their money.
+Marjoe had been trained by his parents from a little child to preach and to fleece the people in the audience; there is footage on the DVD of Marjoe as a child of about possibly 6-8 years old, preaching to the audience while his mother sat in the front row and, with the use of pre-arranged secret signals, told him what to say, how to say it, and when to hit on the audience for their money.
 Marjoe tells of how, when he was working the circuit as a young pseudo-evangelist, he met another Pentecostal evangelist who had a programme on a radio station which reached 41 states in the USA.
 This evangelist told Marjoe how he could get even more money.
 He told him that in 41 states there would be at least 3000 or 4000 poor women who had a small amount of money in a cookie jar which they’d put aside for emergency use.
 He said he tells these women that God says there is a woman out there with $10 in a cookie jar, and that God wants her to take this money and send it to him, the speaker, and God would bless them financially.
 He said to Marjoe that even if only 200 or 300 think that they’re that woman and send him their precious $10, you’ve made $2000 or $3000 in a moment.
 Then the DVD shows Marjoe preaching to a smallish congregation and afterwards shows him in his hotel room with a big pile of cash (no coins, just notes) on his bed and he’s running his hands through it and letting it run through his fingers as he sings hymns and repeating “Praise the Lord” and so on; it was reminiscent of Walt Disney’s Scrooge McDuck diving into the cash in his money bin.
 This man is an unashamed charlatan, fake, fraud, and ruthless thief whose god is money and who uses the gospel to prey on naïve and gullible Christians who believe that he speaks to them from God.
 However, unlike the ruthless hucksters posing as Christian pastors and evangelists among whom Marjoe lived and moved, Marjoe felt guilty about his hucksterism and did a film and a book in which he admits that he is an unbeliever and wanted to put the record straight.
-What chance did the poor child have when he was abused and trained by ruthless and greedy men who thought only of money?

 On TV I saw a black pastor in an African country wringing his congregation for all he could get from them, trying to tantalise them by holding out the prospect of their owning a Ferrari if they would give him money.
 What on earth would a poor African villager want or do with a Ferrari?